 Gluten Free Pure Maple Syrup Brands:

 Natural maple syrup comes in different grades of maple syrup.
-The most common grade is A and B. Grade A is a great choice for your pancakes, and it is the most commonly sold.
+The most common grades are A and B. Grade A is a great choice for your pancakes and is the most commonly sold.
 Grade B syrup tends to be harvested later in the season, is darker, and has more minerals.
 Here are some delicious syrups to try:

 - Trader Joe’s 100% Maple Syrup